Tilicho Peak Expedition - 35 Days

 Trip Highlights

-• Enjoy the majestic Himalayas’ view of Annapurna, Gangapurna, Dhaulagiri and Manaslu
+• Enjoy the majestic Himalayas’ view of Annapurna, Gangapurna, Dhaulagiri, and Manaslu

-• Cross rough terrains, meadows and amazingly beautiful valleys of sandy moraines and glacial movements.
+• Cross rough terrains, meadows, and amazingly beautiful valleys of sandy moraines and glacial movements.

-• It also provides an opportunity to be in the Annapurna Conservation Area, a region famed for its great bio-diversity on top of being a protected natural landscape.
+• Visit a region famed for its great biodiversity, on top of being a protected natural landscape.

 • Acclimatize with carefully planned rest days to ensure safety and successful ascent.